 I’ll admit it.
 I have a problem.
 It’s a headphone problem.
 I like headphones, well at least quality headphones.
-Even better, I don’t like spending a lot of money on them.
+If this sounds familiar and you love headphones as much as I do, check out this Electronics Here page, giving you insight into the best headphones around at different prices.
+Speaking of price, I don’t like spending a lot of money on them.
 Yes, $100 is a lot of money, but high-quality headphones are generally priced a lot higher than that.
 I’ve been wanting the 1More Triple Driver headphones for a while.
 So, when I saw them on an Amazon sale for $60, I had to get them!

 What’s a Triple Driver?

 In its most basic explanation, there are three separate “speakers” inside each one of the earbuds.
 There are two balanced armature drivers and one dynamic driver.
 That’s all well and good, but what does it all mean?
 Without getting too technical, in a triple driver setup, a balanced armature driver is an incredibly small and light speaker.
 When paired with a dynamic driver, it will focus on the higher end of the sound spectrum (highs and mids).
 The dynamic driver will focus on the low end (bass).
 Theoretically, since these earphones have two balanced armatures and a dynamic driver in each bud, they should produce some pretty damn amazing sound.